anttiluode/EntorhinalModeler/README.md

 UPDATE: Added the new modeler number 4 with interesting network synchronization mode that Claude somehow came up with.
 (Not based on the paper that inspired the previous code)

+Video about the new version is at: https://www.youtube.com/watch?v=rtyiPb1CGv0

 This tool provides a real-time visualization of the Moiré interference patterns generated from real-world EEG data.
 It models the brain's electrical activity as a series of interfering wave fields, allowing you to see the emergent geometric structures that may underlie cognitive processes.

 The primary goal is to take the faint, complex signals from a single EEG channel and amplify and translate them into a visible, dynamic, geometric landscape.